 The Company recognises its accountability for critical service providers and has a defined governance model for hired critical services and functions and services which are outsourced.
 Critical services can be defined as "services that are vital for the ongoing operation of the business".
+The Company has five external providers of critical services:

+- Giant B.V. for IT services;

-- The Company has five external providers of critical services: - Giant B.V. for IT services; - CCS B.V. for the provision of application management; - Eurofins for information security; - Coin B.V. for recovery management and fallback location; - OHV B.V. for Asset Management services
+- ACC ICT B.V. for IT services;

+- CCS B.V. for the provision of application management;

+- Eurofins for information security;

+- Coin B.V. for recovery management and fallback location;

+- OHV B.V. for Asset Management services.